Craig Dargo: Inverness

 In June 2005, Dargo joined Inverness Caledonian Thistle on a two-year deal, scoring his first goal during a draw against Rangers at Ibrox Stadium.
 In February 2006, Dargo began negotiations on a new contract, with former Inverness manager Craig Brewster, now managing Ross County, subsequently linked with signing the player.
 The speculation passed and Dargo made an appearance for the Scotland Future side in March 2006, going on to score 19 goals in 38 games that season.

 In April 2007, weeks before the end of his contract, Inverness confirmed "a few English clubs" had expressed interest in signing Dargo.
 A "last go" in mid May – a record deal for the club – failed to keep him at the club, with Dargo announcing in June that he would leave Inverness.

 St Mirren

 On 28 June 2007, Dargo signed for St Mirren.
 Dargo aggravated his recurring knee injury which kept him out for several weeks, making debut against former club Kilmarnock on 22 December 2007.
 Dargo scored his first goal for the club against Gretna to officially relegate them on 29 March 2008.

 Later playing career

 On 17 November 2011, Dargo signed a short-term contract with Partick Thistle ending in January 2012.
-On 8 March 2012, Dargo signed a short-term contract with Dumbarton until the end of the season.
+On 8 March 2012, Dargo signed a short-term contract with Dumbarton until the end of the season scoring seven goals in 12 games, including a hat-trick against Brechin City and a brace as the Sons won promotion of the Scottish First Division.
 He became a player/coach at Dunfermline Athletic in 2012, working alongside John Potter.
 Dargo signed for Berwick Rangers on 19 August 2014.
 He scored his first and only goals for Berwick when he scored twice in a 3-2 Scottish Cup win against East Fife.